-220.4.1 Initial Hospital Care
+A-220.5.1 Initial Hospital Care

 The admitting practitioner may charge for the initial hospital care of the participant only if this has not previously been provided in the practitioner's office or on an outpatient basis prior to the scheduling of the hospital admission.
 The initial hospital care includes comprehensive history, physical examination, and the initiation of the diagnostic and treatment program.
 Only the admitting practitioner named on the admission History and Physical reports is eligible for payment for the initial hospital visit for a single hospital stay.

 After the day of admission, the attending practitioner may bill one subsequent visit per day.
-When the participant's condition warrants the services of one or more additional practitioners of different specialties, charges are to be submitted as outlined in Section 222.2.3 Concurrent Care.
+When the participant's condition warrants the services of one or more additional practitioners of different specialties, charges are to be submitted as discussed in Section A-220.8.1, Concurrent Care.

 Payment is not allowed for a subsequent visit by the same practitioner who performs/bills for a diagnostic or therapeutic procedure on the same date of service.

 All visits and services for which charges are made must be documented in the participant's hospital record.